What Is a Land Contract In Ohio? Full Guide [2019 Update] Friday, January 18, 2019

 - Equitable title for the buyer.
 Once the buyer begins making payments on real estate under a land contract, the buyer carries an equitable title, and financial interest, in the property in which the money is being invested.

-Is There a Difference Between a Land Contract and Lease-to-Own Agreement?
+What Is the Difference Between a Land Contract and Lease-to-Own Agreement?

 The short answer is, “Yes.”
 We’ve talked ad nauseam about land contracts, so what is a lease-to-own agreement?
 In a lease-to-own agreement, the buyer has the option to purchase the property at an agreed upon price.
 It might be easier to think of the “buyer” as the “lessor” and the “seller” as the “lessee” because ownership is not changing hands.